andrea-hidalgo/react-dnd-project/README.md

 The collection page shows a list of saved monsters by name.
 When a name in the collection is clicked, I fetch the individual monster information using the API and show its information to the user.

 The user can update each monster and add notes to it.

+### Stretch Goals
+* Search for monsters by name or challenge rating
+* Create multiple collections
+* Add multiple notes to each monster collected